theopenlane/core/docs/SSO.md

 - `GetGoogleLoginHandlers` and `GetGitHubLoginHandlers` redirect users to the provider.
 - After the provider callback, `issueGoogleSession` or `issueGitHubSession` call `CheckAndCreateUser` to create or update the user record.
-- `ssoOrgForUser` checks the email's organization and redirects to `SSOLoginHandler` when SSO is enforced for non-owner members.
+- `orgEnforcementsForUser` checks the email's organization and redirects to `SSOLoginHandler` when SSO is enforced for non-owner members.
 - New accounts are verified by `sendVerificationEmail` inside `storeAndSendEmailVerificationToken`.
 - A session is created via `AuthManager.GenerateOauthAuthSession` and the last login is stored with `updateUserLastSeen`.